-During the summer pursuit season, you may not use more than eight dogs at one time to pursue a black bear on any unit.
+During the summer pursuit season or the restricted pursuit season, you may not use more than eight dogs at one time to pursue a black bear on any unit.
 Other land-management agencies may have additional restrictions.
 Please check with them before pursuing a bear on their property.